 All trainees must ensure that the log books and appraisals are signed by the departmental / sectional heads as soon as training in a particular department or section is completed.
-Trainees are also advised to make a hand written report (about 5000 words) on completion of training in that respective department.
+Trainees are also advised to make a report in all four departments in III semester on completion of training in that respective department.
 A PowerPoint presentation (based on the report) should be made.
 This will be presented in front of a select panel from the institute and the industry.
 It should be made for duration of 10 minutes.
 Marks will be awarded on this.
 The presentation should express the student's experiences in the department and what has he learned / observed.
 (Refer to What to Observe Sheets for more details.)